 Step 5: Agreeing on a Parenting Plan

-Deciding on the parenting plan is one of the final steps in a divorce involving children.
-The plan will include multiple areas concerning the child (or children,) including each parent’s involvement in raising the children, a schedule for time-sharing, how the communication with the children will be handled, and which parent will be in charge of filling out important forms for school, health care, and other related forms such as enrollments in sports teams, camps, etc. Establishing a Parenting Plan and timesharing schedule is also an important step in determining child support.
+Deciding on a parenting plan is one of the final steps in a divorce involving children.
+The plan will include multiple areas concerning the child (or children,) including each parent’s involvement in raising the children, a schedule for time-sharing, how the communication with the children will be handled, and which parent will be in charge of filling out essential forms for school, health care, and other related forms such as enrollments in sports teams, camps, etc. Establishing a Parenting Plan and timesharing schedule is also crucial in determining child support.

-Experts recommend incorporating flexibility into the parenting plan to accommodate the evolving needs of children as they grow.
+Experts recommend incorporating flexibility into the parenting plan to accommodate children’s evolving needs as they grow.
 This could involve periodic reviews and adjustments to the time-sharing schedule, educational decisions, and extracurricular activities.

-If the two parties are unable to come to a final agreement on both the financial aspects of the divorce and issues regarding the children (if relevant), the proceedings will need to go to trial.
+If the two parties cannot reach an agreement on the financial aspects of the divorce and issues regarding the children, the proceedings will need to go to trial.
 This will be in front of a judge, not a jury.

-At the trial, your divorce attorney will represent your rights and interests in front of the judge.
-This includes, when appropriate, presenting evidence and testimony, as well as cross-examining any witnesses that take the stand.
+At the trial, your divorce attorney will advocate for your rights and interests before the judge.
+This includes, when appropriate, presenting evidence and testimony and cross-examining any witnesses that take the stand.
 Once the trial has concluded, the judge will make a final decision on any issues that were not settled during negotiations.

-If you feel that the final decision by the judge is unfair, you have the option to file an appeal to request a new hearing.
+If you feel that the judge’s final decision is unfair, you can file an appeal to request a new hearing.

-In cases that proceed to trial, the strategic use of expert witnesses can be pivotal in influencing the judge’s decisions on complex issues, such as the valuation of marital assets, the determination of a spouse’s earning capacity, and the assessment of children’s needs for custody purposes.
+In cases that proceed to trial, the strategic use of expert witnesses can be pivotal in influencing the judge’s decisions on complex issues, such as the valuation of marital assets, determining a spouse’s earning capacity, and assessing children’s needs for custody purposes.

 Step 7: Finalizing the Divorce

-Once all of the parameters of the dissolution of marriage have been negotiated and agreed upon by both parties (or mandated by the court), the final step in a divorce is when the judge signs the “order of dissolution,” which is also called the Final Judgement.
+Once both parties have negotiated and agreed upon all of the parameters of the dissolution of marriage (or mandated by the court), the final step in a divorce is when the judge signs the “order of dissolution,” also called the Final Judgment.
 If negotiations were successful without going to trial, it is typical in the steps to getting a divorce in Florida for the lawyer of the party who filed the petition for the divorce to draft the judgment for both parties to sign.

 Golden Key Law Group Fights Hard for You

-At Golden Key Law, we are passionate about helping our clients through challenging, stressful times.
-We work aggressively to ensure your voice is heard throughout each of the steps of the divorce and fight hard for an equitable outcome.
+At Golden Key Law Group, we are passionate about helping our clients through challenging, stressful times.
+We work aggressively to ensure your voice is heard throughout each step of the divorce process and fight hard for an equitable outcome.

-We understand the difficulties that come with going through a divorce and ensure excellence in our services throughout the process, giving our clients the confidence they need.
+We understand the difficulties of divorce and ensure excellence in our services throughout the process, giving our clients the confidence they need.